 that is, the boxes in this union are either of the form $(\{i\} \times [j_2,j_4]) \sqcup (\{i+1\} \times [j_1,j_3])$ where $i \leq j_1\leq j_2\leq j_3 \leq j_4$ or of the form $(\{i\} \times [i, j_4]) \sqcup (\{i+1\} \times [i + 1, j_3])$ where $i+1 \leq j_3 \leq j_4$; and every two-column-group is conjugate to one of these.
 Also, if a two-row-group has two diagonal boxes (marked $x$, $y$ in the illustration), then these are filled in one of the following six ways:

-and in a two-column-group, the options are conjugate to these. \end{proposition} \begin{proof} First, consider equivalence classes that consist of either all unprimed or all primed bars.
-In the unprimed case, if $\cA \approx \cB$ and the bar $\cA$ is filled with $1$ and lies in row $i$, then (by the relations satisfied by the entries of a sorted ShBT) the bar $\cB$ must be filled with $2$s and lie in row $i + 1$, and conversely.
-Hence the entire equivalence class is restricted to the two rows $i$, $i + 1$, with row $i$ containing $1$s and row $i + 1$ containing $2$s.
+and in a two-column-group, the options are conjugate to these. \end{proposition} \begin{proof} First, consider the equivalence classes that consist of all unprimed bars.
+In this case, if $\cA \approx \cB$ then the relations satisfied by the entries of a sorted ShBT imply that when the bar $\cA$ is filled with $1$ and lies in row $i$, the bar $\cB$ must be filled with $2$s and lie in row $i + 1$, and conversely.
+Hence the entire equivalence class is restricted to two consecutive rows $i$ and $i + 1$, with row $i$ containing $1$s and row $i + 1$ containing $2$s.
 Furthermore, row $i + 1$ cannot extend to the right of row $i$ because the only way to complete the diagram

 to a valid sorted ShBT is if the box $\begin{young}{?}\end{young}$ is filled with a $1$.
 Similarly, row $i$ cannot extend to the left of row $i + 1$ except in the case